Quilljou/command-runner/README.md

 # command-runner
-> inspired By vscode-code-runner
+> Inspired By vscode-code-runner

-Tested in macOS
+Tested on macOS

 ## Usage

-### Define command
+### Define your commands
 Define your own command in `settings.json`, like that

 ```json